-&quot;BVI method" performance, i.e., excluding the initial sales charge.
+"BVI method" performance, i.e., excluding the initial sales charge.
 Past performance is not a guide to future results.
+As of: September 30, 2024

 To determine the extent to which the market risk limit has been reached, the Company applies the "qualified approach" as defined by the Derivatives Regulation.